overhangio/tutor-forum/README.rst

 Troubleshooting
 ---------------

-This Tutor plugin is maintained by Ghassan Maslamani from `Abstract-Technology <https://abstract-technology.de>`__.
+This Tutor plugin is maintained by Ghassan Maslamani (ghassan.maslamani@gmail.com).
 Community support is available from the official `Open edX forum <https://discuss.openedx.org>`__.
 Do you need help with this plugin?
 See the `troubleshooting <https://docs.tutor.edly.io/troubleshooting.html>`__ section from the Tutor documentation.